chandras10/searchkit-starter-app/README.md

-## IV.
+## VI.
 Verifying your Elasticsearch cluster installation

 1. Open the cloud9 terminal
 2. Issue the below command `curl -XGET <your es domain name – copy from cloudformation output>/amazonec2_new/_count`